 What about regional Catholic churches?

-Sometimes people mistakenly believe that the Roman Catholic Church’s presence in certain regional or geographical areas represent a “denomination” of the church.
+Sometimes people mistakenly believe that the Roman Catholic Church’s presence in certain regional or geographical areas represents a “denomination” of the church.
 For example, some believe think the Romanian Catholic Church is a denomination within the Roman Catholic Church.
 The truth is, the name “Romanian Catholic Church” is just the name of the Roman Catholic Church in Romania.